hayashi-stl/website/_posts/2024-01-26-assign-normals-cone.markdown

 layout: post
 page-type: post
 title:  "Cone You Assign Normals to a Cone?"
+comments-id:  "Cone You Assign Normals to a Cone?"
 date:   2024-01-26 13:50:00 -0800
 tags: math graphics
 ---